saifmukhtar/kinetic/docs/src/whitepaper.md

 ### 2.3 The Identity Bottleneck (Proof of Personhood)

-To eliminate capital requirements, alternative protocols attempt to define \\(c\\) as physical human uniqueness.
-These Proof of Personhood (PoP) systems ensure that one human maps to exactly one identity, effectively hard-capping \\(N \leq 1\\) per person.
+To eliminate capital requirements, alternative protocols attempt to define $c$ as physical human uniqueness.
+These Proof of Personhood (PoP) systems ensure that one human maps to exactly one identity, effectively hard-capping $N \leq 1$ per person.

 While mathematically elegant for Sybil resistance, PoP introduces severe sociotechnical bottlenecks: